appbaseio/reactive-manual/docs/v1.0.0/components/RangeSlider.md

     set the histogram bar interval, applicable when *showHistogram* is `true`.
 Defaults to `(range.end - range.start) / 10`.
 - **initialLoader** `String or HTML` [optional]
     display text while the data is being fetched, accepts `String` or `HTML` markup.
+- **URLParams** `Boolean` [optional]
+    enable creating a URL query string parameter based on the selected value of the list.
+This is useful for sharing URLs with the component state.
+Defaults to `false`.

 ### CSS Styles